McIntireEvan/math-stories/_posts/2020-04-29-metric-spaces.md

 ## Intro

-In my senior year of college, I took a class[^1] on Euclidean and non-Euclidean Geometry.
+In my senior year of college, I took a course[^1] on Euclidean and non-Euclidean Geometry.
 Euclidean geometry, pictured below, is what we normally think of when doing geometry.

 (IMAGE HERE)

 However, other perfectly valid models of geometry exist, and are collectively referred to as "non-Euclidean".
 In the course I was in, the first such geometry was Elliptic geometry, which can be thought of as happening on the surface of a sphere.
-I've illustrated before how that looks, using the same objects as the first picture.
+I've illustrated below how that looks, using the same objects as the first picture.

 (IMAGE HERE)